Nitish Kumar: Eighth term (2022–2024)

 On 9 August 2022, Kumar broke the alliance with the BJP and resigned as chief minister and revoked his party from the NDA, announcing that his party had rejoined the Mahagathbandhan, comprising RJD, INC, CPI and other independents, and would form a governing coalition.
-On 10 August he sworn in as the chief minister of the state for the eighth time in 22 years.
+On 10 August he sworn in as the chief minister of the state for the eighth time in 22 years with Tejaswini as his deputy.
 Bihar caste-based survey 2023 started in his sixth term.